COSD-PANDA/datasd_council_report_2017/README.md

 It is the mission and commitment of the Performance & Analytics Department to shepherd this potential towards reality.

-"Getting the right people, with the right skills, involved at the right time, in the right way, using the right data, to help make the right decision and create the right solution."

 ## Benefits
 1. **Empower** people to build applications that help residents, start businesses around those applications, and contribute to the overall **economic development** of the city.